nicoguaro/nicoguaro.github.io/posts/numerical-12.rst

 `Hermite interpolation <https://en.wikipedia.org/wiki/Hermite_interpolation>`_.
 For this example we are using the
-`confluent Vandermonde matrix <https://en.wikipedia.org/wiki/Vandermonde_matrix>`_ :math:` V. The code is based on an *old* code of mine that is present in this `repo <https://github.com/nicoguaro/FEM_resources/terpolation/interp.py>`_.
+`confluent Vandermonde matrix <https://en.wikipedia.org/wiki/Vandermonde_matrix>`_ :math:`V`.
+The code is based on an *old* code of mine that is present in this `repo <https://github.com/nicoguaro/FEM_resources/terpolation/interp.py>`_.

 As in the case of Lagrange interpolation we solve the system